Professional Softball Player & Olympic gold medalist

 Natasha Watley is a two–time Pan American Gold Medalist, three-time World Champion, four-time World Cup Champion, and the driving force behind the Natasha Watley Foundation, a community service nonprofit dedicated to introducing softball to the girls of the nation’s inner cities.
 More than simply teaching young women how to play the sport, her organization provides a positive alternative to the daily struggles faced by many girls in low-income households.

-Natasha joined the UCLA Athletics Hall of Fame after leading the Bruins, leading to three straight Women’s College World Series and the NCAA Division 1 Softball Championship title in 2003.
+Natasha joined the UCLA Athletics Hall of Fame after leading the Bruins, leading to Four straight Women’s College World Series and the NCAA Division 1 Softball Championship title in 2003.

 In 2004, Natasha played with America’s Olympic team, taking home a gold medal.
 In 2008, she competed again, winning a silver medal.
 When softball was removed from the Olympics after the 2008 games, she moved to Japan to continue competing.
 In her 8 years there, she won 5 championships as a member of the Toyota Women’s Softball Team, a part of the Japan Softball League.
-Now in her 9th season, she is currently a coach for Team Toyota and Team USA Junior Women’s National Team.
+Watley also competed in the National Professional Fastpitch league for USSSA Pride, winning 4 Cowles Cup Championships.
+Now in her 9th season, in Japan, she is currently an assistant coach for Team Toyota and Team USA Junior Women’s National Team.
 Currently, Miss.
 Watley is also a public speaker/trainer on team dynamics and leadership for corporate organizations.